tytydraco/yessleep/out/Dental_Damn.md

 Dr. Hooperova had instructed, “Floss that post.
 Even if it bleeds.”

 But this?
-This, was no flossing accident.
+This was no flossing accident.
 This was something else entirely.

 There was a gum splitting pain.
 I gripped the sink.
-I could actually hear it echo off the porcelain tiles.
+I could actually hear the rending of gummy flesh echoing off the porcelain tiles.

-I saw my knuckles turn the same off-white color.
+I saw my knuckles turn that same off-white color.
 My pulse quickened.

 There was a clink.
 It was my metal crown landing in the sink.
 And then I felt it.
-It came in fast and hard like SWAT.
+The cutting pain came in hard and fast like SWAT.

-A new bloody tooth.
+It was a new bloody tooth.

 And not just one.
-All of them.
+Within minutes it was, well, *all of them.*

 My front bridge.
 Clank.

+Blood spurting, dripping down my chin.
+Streaking the medicine chest's mirror.

-Blood.
-Gum splitting pain.
-And in real-time, a new tooth.
+More gum splitting pain.
+And in real-time, yet another new tooth.

-A little different though.
-And, the molars weren’t the same.
+These noobs were a little different though.
+For starters, the molars weren’t the same.
 A little too pointy.
 And I was craving a cheeseburger.
 Rare.

 The thing was, I was vegan.